ResearchComputing/Documentation/docs/cloud/aws/budget-actions/budget-actions.md

 ## Creating a budget

-1. Sign in to the AWS Management Console and open the AWS Cost Management console at <a href="https://docs.aws.amazon.com/cost-management/latest/userguide/create-cost-budget.html" target="_blank">https://console.aws.amazon.com/cost-management/home</a>
+1. Sign in to the AWS Management Console and open the <a href="https://docs.aws.amazon.com/cost-management/latest/userguide/create-cost-budget.html" target="_blank">AWS Cost Management console</a>

 2. In the navigation pane, choose **Budgets**.
 (You may directly search for ‘budgets’ in top search bar)